Meet the World: Rodaan al Galidi & Jonathan Reeder

 Jonathan Reeder is a literary translator and professional musician.
 He translates opera libretti and essays on classical music alongside a wide range of Dutch authors, including Peter Buwalda and Christine Otten.
 His recent translation of Rivers by Martin Michael Driessen won the 2016 ECI Literature Prize.

 Rosie Goldsmith worked as a BBC broadcaster for 20 years across arts and foreign affairs, on programmes including Crossing Continents and Front Row.
 She programmes and presents events at festivals across the UK, is Chair of Judges for the EBRD International Literature Prize and founder and director of the European Literature Network.

 ‘I’ve never read a book that better illustrates the human cost of the European asylum systems’ – Dina Nayeri, Guardian

 To register for this online event please email email@example.com

 N. B. You will be sent a reminder on the day and your email will not be held beyond the date of the event

 About the author(s)

 Rodaan Al Galidi is a poet and writer.
-Born in Iraq, trained as an architectural engineer, he has lived in the Netherlands since 1998.
-Since as an undocumented asylum seeker he did not have the right to attend language classes, he taught himself to read and write Dutch.
-Al Galidi...
+Born in Iraq and trained as a civil engineer, he has lived in the Netherlands since 1998.
+As an undocumented asylum seeker he did not have the right to attend language classes, so he taught himself to read and write Dutch.
+His...

 Find out more...